spetric/Photoshop-Plugin-Host/README.md

 - GRAYSCALEA
 - RGB + external alpha channel
 - BGR + external alpha channel
-- GRAYSCALE + external alpha channel.
+- GRAYSCALE + external alpha channel

 Image can be passed to engine using single contiguous image buffer, or by adding scalines (for possibly non-contiguous image buffers).